madfam-io/plinto/docs/internal/analysis/DOCS_VISUAL_UX_GAP_ANALYSIS.md

 ## 🎬 Conclusion

-The gap between Plinto's current documentation and Dodo Payments' documentation is significant but bridgeable.
+The gap between Janua's current documentation and Dodo Payments' documentation is significant but bridgeable.
 The primary differences lie in:

 1. **Visual Polish**: Dodo has a refined, professional design system
 2. **Information Architecture**: Better organization and navigation
 3. **Developer Experience**: Interactive features and better code presentation
 4. **Mobile Experience**: Fully responsive and touch-optimized

-By following the phased approach outlined above, Plinto can achieve documentation parity within 4-6 weeks of focused development.
+By following the phased approach outlined above, Janua can achieve documentation parity within 4-6 weeks of focused development.
 The investment in documentation UX will significantly improve developer adoption and reduce support burden.

 ### Success Metrics
 - **Time to First API Call**: Reduce from >30min to <5min